Graduate Study at GW

 "GW’s faculty bring their depth of experience in the NGO, government and diplomatic fields to enhance the learning experience.
 A lecture is not just information being talked at you when it is presented as a series of lessons and experiences of conducting development in real-life scenarios.
 Similarly, the diverse and global student body provides a platform for learning from others’ opinions, thoughts and experiences."

-In addition to our D.C. campus on Foggy Bottom, we also offer graduate programs online and off-campus throughout the greater D.C. region in Virginia, opening our programs to students who are unable to come to downtown D.C and need additional flexibility.
+In addition to our D.C. campus on Foggy Bottom and our Virginia Science and Technology Campus in Ashburn, VA, we also offer graduate programs online and off-campus throughout the greater D.C. and northern Virginia region, opening our programs to students who are unable to come to downtown D.C and need additional flexibility.

 Research is an important part of life at GW and as a graduate student.
 As a leading research institution with more than 100 centers and institutes, GW has many opportunities for graduate students to participate in life changing projects with our reputable faculty.
 We continue to make substantial investments in our research facilities, most recently embodied by the opening of the Science & Engineering Hall, a state-of-the-art hub for research and learning.

 As a graduate student, you may find opportunities as an assistant or fellow.
 Options include research appointments, where faculty members hire students as research assistants or research traineeships, which are merit-based awards that fund technical training in specific fields.

 You can find funding at the Office of Graduate Assistantships and Fellowships or look for scholarships.
 Your school may also offer funding opportunities for students working on research projects.